 We use ad-blockers as well, you know.
 We gotta keep those servers running though.
 Did you know that we publish useful books and run friendly conferences — crafted for pros like yourself?
 E.g. upcoming SmashingConf New York, dedicated to smart front-end techniques and design patterns.

 Vitaly Friedman loves beautiful content and doesn’t like to give in easily.
 Vitaly is writer, speaker, author and editor-in-chief of Smashing Magazine.
 He runs responsive Web design workshops, online workshops and loves solving complex UX, front-end and performance problems in large companies.
 Get in touch.

 Today is the day when it all started — the day when this little website launched back in 2006.
-We are celebrating our six-year anniversary party, and you, being the ones who made the website possible and kept us going, are our special guests.
-We couldn’t possibly have a party without you!
+Today, we celebrate our seventh anniversary, and you, dear readers, are the ones who have made it possible and kept us going.

 A couple of months ago, I was on a night train on my way to one of those countless Web design conferences.
 Being offline with a ridiculous roaming rate is always a good excuse to get some work done, and the music streaming from my good ol’ headphones helped me to focus on the draft of the chapter I was reviewing for our upcoming book.